MicrosoftDocs/azure-stack-docs/AKS-Hybrid/workload-identity.md

 Before you deploy a Kubernetes cluster with Azure Arc enabled, you must have the following prerequisites:

 - If you don't have an Azure subscription, create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.
 - This article requires version 1.4.23 or later of the Azure CLI.
-If using Azure Cloud Shell, the latest version is already installed.
+If you're using Azure Cloud Shell, the latest version is already installed.

 ### Export environment variables